yours-schnee/LiteratureReview/GazeControl/DeepFix: A Fully Convolutional Neural Network for Predicting Human Eye Fixations.md

 - Summary<br>
  The bottom-up saliency approach using CNNs could automatically learn about target features, instead of the classical hand-crafted ones.
  To approach this, location-biased convolution
  The ablation study showed that the LBC overcame the traditional techniques of bias addition.

-- What is new? (what is previous issue)<br>
+- What is new? (or what is previous issue)<br>
- This study applied the similar structure to VGG-19 (very deep structure).
- The inception layers can provid the multi-scale semantic features, instead of the CNN ensemble (previous study).
+ This study applied the similar structure to VGG-19 (very deep structure), which has the inception layers that can provid the multi-scale semantic features, instead of the CNN ensemble (previous study).
  Also, to prevent from responding to the specific pattern of location, the fully-connected layer (location-biased convolution) were combined in front of the last 1x1 convolutionl layer.<br>

-  - Large depths which enables to learn complex features from scenes (previous study utilized shallower network, so the semantic feature extracting seemed be difficult)<br>
+  - Large depths which enables to learn complex features from scenes
+   - previous study utilized shallower network, so the semantic feature extracting seemed be difficult<br>
   - Different size kernels in parallel by using the inception layer<br>
   - Large receptive field with a dilated conv to capture the global context of scenes for a saliency map<br>